samarthhandur/carousellAndroidTestAssignement/README.md

 13. Go to BROWSE screen
 14. Click on 'See All'
 15. Scroll down until 'Everything Else' appears and click.
-16. Assert the item name from step #9 eqauls to the first item name text.
+16. Assert the item name from step #9 equals to the first item name text.
-12. Wait till Succesfull